lupyuen/lupyuen.github.io/src/wisgate.md

     This shows ALL LoRaWAN Packets received, even from unknown devices.

+    (The packet data is encrypted, so we won't be able to read other people's messages)

 1. Or click __`Applications → app → device_otaa_class_a → LoRaWAN Frames`__

     This only shows LoRaWAN Packets from identified devices.